maunovaha/maunovaha.com/_posts/2015-01-06-an-epic-journey-of-a-man-from-beginner-to-pro-in-game-programming.markdown

 </p>

 <p>
   Looking back now, releasing one or two crappy projects is way more important than starting three new ones as a excuse to "make it right this time".
 Hence, once I started to participate to local game jams and other open hacks held here in Oulu (Finland), I realized that it's okey to show off your crappy projects.
 After all, it's not like I mastered driving of a bicycle at a first, a third or even a tenth try; Making games nor applications is not easy.
-Thus, if it would, I wouldn't wanted to be a programmer.
+Thus, if it would, I wouldn't wanted to be a programmer at all.
 </p>

 <p>